MatthijsKamstra/haxesys/01writing/example.md

-# Example
+# Writing example

-Simply write content to a file.
+Simple write to a file.
+Can't make it more glamours.
-In this example we use Haxe code to generate C# code as you would do when you target C# but also other `sys` targets (like: lua, python, neko, cpp, hl, php, java, cs).
+In this example we will use Haxe specific code that can be used for other `sys` targets (lua, python, neko, cpp, hl, php, java, cs) as well.

 ## How to start